n8acl/hammy-discord-bot/README.md

 # Bot Commands

-All Commands can be issued from any text channel, however, all data is always returned in a DM.
+All Commands can be issued from any text channel and the message will be returned in a message that only you can see.
 While callbook data is available online publicly, this helps to keep it at least a little private on the server.

 | Command | Description | Example |
 |---------|-------------|---------|